-- After you approve the website design, I start creating your website in WordPress (or BigCommerce for larger ecommerce sites).
-I also add all your content to the website for you.
+During your project week(s), I work on designing and creating your website.
+And you get to sit back, relax, and watch it all come together!
 You will be given access to view the website as I am working on it.
 And you will have the opportunity to provide your feedback and request revisions.
 And then your new website launches!

 I provide you with 2 weeks of website updates and email support for any questions you have after your website launches.
 If you need additional assistance from me after those 2 weeks, I do offer ongoing website maintenance services.